o-oliush/e-e-test-generator/README.md

 - ▶️ Run any stored test prompt by resending it to the AI for simulated execution or verification.
 - 📊 Review pass/fail status, confidence, and execution logs directly from the Stored Test Prompts page with inline analyzer summaries.
 - 🕓 Inspect a persisted execution history for every test, stored under `test-results/` so you can revisit previous attempts.
+- 🎨 Switch between Creatio-inspired light and dark themes using the built-in toggle—preferences persist across visits.

 ## Getting Started